towersvault/shinpokered/README.md

 #Built-In Nuzlocke Mode
 ------------------------
 - Activation/Deactivation
-  - Go to the OPTIONS screen.
+  - Go to the OPTIONS screen and press SELECT to get to the extra menu.
-  - Place the cursor in the BATTLE ANIMATION section.
-  - Press A to toggle nuzlocke mode on or off.
-  - The "NUZ!" symbol will appear if nuzlocke mode is on.
+  - Toggle this mode under "NUZLOCKE".

 - Default Options
   - Some options are automatically changed when nuzlocke mode is turned on.
   - The Obedience Level Cap will be activated if the Scale Enemy Trainer Levels feature is inactive.
-  - Also, the battle style will change to SET with hard mode.
+  - Also, the battle style will change to SET with hard mode and trainer switching active.
   - These are not mandatory changes, and you may reconfigure your options as you wish.

 - Rule 1: A pokemon that faints is considered dead and can no longer be used.